Healing with Horses

 What is Healing with Horses?

-This is an experiential mode of therapy, which means it is based on activities on the ground with the horses.
-There is no horseback riding involved.
+This is an experiential mode of therapy, which means it is based on activities on the ground with the horses and around our farm.
+There is no horseback riding involved (If you are interested in horseback riding, please visit our Horseback Riding Program, to learn more).
 These activities are then processed to understand emotions, behaviors, and patterns which can lead to healing and change.

 Why Horses?

-Horses are your guides and teachers on the child’s journey of self-discovery and healing.
-Horses are prey animals and highly sensitive.
-In fact, they can sync their heartbeat to a human’s from 4 feet away.
+Horses are essential guides and teachers in an individual’s journey of self-discovery and healing.
+Horses are prey animals and highly sensitive as a result.
+In fact, they can sync their heartbeat to a human’s fostering co-regulation.
 Because they give honest feedback with no judgement or ego, they respond according to what the person’s body language, emotions and energy are communicating – our non-verbal communication.

-They are particularly fitting for children who have experienced early developmental trauma due to the specific correlations between their characteristics.
-Because horses are prey animals, they are always in survival mode; often very much like children with trauma.
-They are attuned to the environment and can sense energy and feelings in humans before we can.
-As a result, they can draw out information we may not even know or be aware of (yet the horses do).
+They are particularly fitting for those who have experienced early developmental trauma due to the specific correlations between their characteristics.
+Because horses are prey animals, they are always in survival mode; much like children and adults with trauma.
+They are attuned to the environment and can sense energy and feelings in humans often before we can fully understand or express these.
+As a result, they can help draw out information we may not have had the opportunity to process.

-Anger is born out of fear.
+Those who are trapped in survival mode, often turn to anger in an attempt to control their situation.
 It is a secondary emotion derived from fear, usually from not being in control.
-Anger becomes our tool for regaining control.
-Nature does not reflect our anger back at us.
+But ultimately, anger is born out of fear.
+However, nature does not reflect our anger back at us.
 Horses do not reflect our anger back at us.
-Horses and nature take everything we throw at her and only give back abundance.

-Together we calm the storms inside.
-We help the children understand their underlying beliefs that motivate their actions and help them change those underlying beliefs.
-Learning to care for a horse and work with a horse takes the child out of the chaos and into a simplified environment, freeing them to accept responsibility for their choices and their lives.
+Together we work to calm the storms inside.
+We help our clients understand their underlying beliefs that motivate their actions and help them find the answers that they already have inside themselves.
+Learning to care and work alongside a horse, takes a person out of chaos they may be experiencing and redirects this into a simplified environment, freeing them to learn to navigate their choices and their lives.

 Who Benefits from Equine-Assisted Learning?

-Research shows Equine-Assisted Learning to be a successful treatment approach for children, teens, adults, families, and groups.
+Research shows Equine-Assisted Learning (EAL) to be a successful treatment approach for children, teens, adults, families, and diverse groups.
 Some conditions or disorders that respond well to EAL or related equine-assisted therapies include:

 • Substance Use Disorders